MFakouri/DRT-Peak-Analysis-/README.md

  Developed by Masood Fakouri Hasanabadi
  Note: Any use of this code requires proper citation of the related publication of author Masood Fakouri Hasanabadi.

+This repository includes a copy of DRTtools (developed by Ciucci Lab) for user convenience.
+DRTtools is licensed under the LGPL-3.0 License.
+Original source: https://github.com/ciuccislab/DRTtools